U.S. flag An official website of the United States government.

 Training session.

 Many people in the field of coastal resource management are trained scientists whose management skills were developed on the job.
-The Office for Coastal Management offers formal training in a wide range of areas, including project design, conflict management, needs assessments, and negotiations.
+The Office for Coastal Management offers formal training in a wide range of areas, including project design, needs assessments, and facilitation.
+(Credit: Adobe Stock)

-So how are our coasts holding up under this unprecedented human pressure?
+So how are our coasts holding up?
 How do increasing populations and heavy economic use along our coasts relate to water quality, pollution, invasive species, and coral reef health?
-What effects might climate change pose to these vulnerable areas?
-The National Ocean Service is dedicated to answering these questions and finding solutions that work by partnering with state and local coastal resource managers—the men and women who work on the frontline around the country to protect our fragile coasts.
+What effects might environmental changes pose to these vulnerable areas and how can we increase communities’ resilience to coastal hazards?
+The National Ocean Service is dedicated to answering these questions and finding solutions that work by partnering with state and local coastal resource managers — the professionals who work on the frontline around the country to protect our fragile coasts.

-A key way that NOS supports coastal managers is through formal training.
+A key way that NOS supports coastal managers is through online and in-person training in several functional areas.

-Many people in the field of coastal resource management are trained scientists whose management skills were developed on the job.
-The Office for Coastal Management (OCM) offers formal training in a wide range of areas, including project design, conflict management, needs assessments, and negotiations.
+Many people in the field of coastal resource management are trained scientists whose skills were developed on the job.
+The Office for Coastal Management (OCM) offers training in a wide range of areas, including project design, needs assessments, and facilitation.

 Coastal management